CORONAVIRUS - LETTER FOR EMPLOYERS

 To avoid wasting GP time for medical certification:

-If you need a letter for your employer to evidence self isolation or household isolation, due to coronavirus symptoms, please use the 111 isolation note system: https://111.nhs.uk/isolation-note/
+If you need a letter for your employer to evidence self isolation or household isolation, due to coronavirus symptoms lasting longer that 7 days, please use the 111 isolation note system: https://111.nhs.uk/isolation-note/

 (but if for any reason you cannot get this use the following: Letter for employer self isolation and household isolation - coronavirus (PDF, 765KB))